ember-learn/guides-source/guides/release/state-management/when-to-use-get-and-set.md

 set(profile.person, 'firstName', 'Christopher'); // triggers an update
 ```

-This is also useful for interoperating with older Ember code which has not yet
+This is also useful when working with older Ember code which has not yet
 been updated to tracked properties.
 If you're unsure, you can use `get` and
 `set` to be safe.